 Source: Overview of Addiction Treatment Effectiveness, U. S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration, Office of Applied Studies, February 2002

-As this news is being shared, there is a sense of outrage that the death rate continues to accelerate.
+As this news is being shared, there is a sense of outrage as the death rate continues to accelerate.
 We are saddened by the loss of life that is occurring and the lifelong impact of this loss on families.
-With this public health crisis, there is no safe place.
-Rural areas, suburbs and the urban communities are all experiencing this loss.
+During this public health crisis, there is no safe place.
+Rural areas, suburbs, and urban communities are all experiencing this loss.
 With this news, there are increasing efforts to combat this reality.

 - Project Dawn offers naloxone nasal spray to opioid addicts and their family members to reverse the effects of an opioid overdose.